Shubhank2002/Gema-Education-Technology-Private-Limited-assignment/README.md

 A responsive web dashboard that displays speaking test scores and descriptive feedback based on performance.
 The application fetches report data from a simple backend API and presents it in a clean, user-friendly UI.

-#How to run the project
+# How to run the project

 1) Clone the repository: run below commands
     a) git clone https://github.com/Shubhank2002/Gema-Education-Technology-Private-Limited-assignment.git
-    b) cd speaking-test-report
+    b) cd Gema-Education-Technology-Private-Limited-assignment

 2) Install dependencies: run below commands npm i